 What should you look for when trying to locate spawning fish?

-Keep your eyes peeled for several things when you are out on the water looking for exotic spawning peacock bass.
-Firstly, you want to focus in on shallow or even deep water structures.
-A deep system like bridges may pose difficulties for spotting the fish, but they post up along bridges during their spawn.
-Culverts, the canal turns and bends, tunnels, and flat shallow surfaces are all essential structure peacock bass gravitate toward.
+Keep your eyes peeled for several things when you are looking for exotic spawning peacock bass on the water.
+Firstly, you want to focus on shallow or even deep water structures.
+A deep system like bridges may pose difficulties spotting the fish, but they post up along bridges during their spawn.
+Culverts, canal turns and bends, tunnels, and flat shallow surfaces are all essential structure peacock bass gravitate toward.

 Another sign of peacock bass spawning near or on their bed is a school of orange fry.
 If you can see this, the bass has already spawned.
 A pair of peacock bass will be around to ensure their young’s safety is stable.
-Most of these fish won’t commit, but if you aggravate them enough, you can entice a bite.
+Most of these fish won’t commit, but you can entice a bite if you aggravate them enough.

 What are the best locations to catch spawning peacock bass?